Nature Stuff mdavid.com.au

 I’ve taken hundreds of photos of trees for the simple reason that I like them.
 Some of the more unusual or beautiful ones are on this page.
 I’ve also put a page of some really big Australian trees online here.

-Large Strangler Fig
+Strangler Fig

-A large Strangler Fig growing in Minnamurra Rainforest, NSW.
+Strangler Fig growing in Minnamurra Rainforest, NSW

 Strangler Figs

-First stage in the development of a Strangler Fig
+Development of a Strangler Fig

 STAGE 1

-Three Strangler Figs Hollow Strangler Fig trunk
+Hollow Strangler Fig trunk

 Angophora costata